 - That Californians have become more efficient over time.
-The current median water use of 48 gpcd is well below the 2020 standard in statute.32 - Efficient use.33 - Best practices.34 - That water use efficiency is often less expensive than developing new water supplies and may help to ensure equitable and affordable access to water.35
+The current median water use of 48 gpcd is well below the 2020 standard in statute. - Efficient use. - Best practices. - That water use efficiency is often less expensive than developing new water supplies and may help to ensure equitable and affordable access to water.

-32 The Department and the State Water Board's joint recommendations draw from the most robust analysis of indoor residential water use in California to date.
+&lt;sup>34 The Department and the State Water Board's joint recommendations draw from the most robust analysis of indoor residential water use in California to date.
 See Appendix H.

-33 See the discussion of efficient indoor residential water use in Appendix J. 34 See the discussion of best practices Section 1.8 and Appendix J.
+&lt;sup>35 See the discussion of efficient indoor residential water use in Appendix J. See the discussion of best practices Section 1.8 and Appendix J.

-35 Water conservation programs have been shown to mitigate rate increases (Lee et al., 2011; Feinglas et al., 2013; Chesnutt et al., 2018).
+&lt;sup>37 Water conservation programs have been shown to mitigate rate increases (Lee et al., 2011; Feinglas et al., 2013; Chesnutt et al., 2018).
 In some cases rate increases have disproportionately impacted lower income households (Mini et al., 2014 a,b).

-- That water use efficiency reduces greenhouse gas emissions36 and improves the resilience of urban areas to future water supply challenges. - The need for a reasonable path to a feasible and impactful 2030 standard. - This standard recognizes the efforts, investments, and conservation achievements already made by California suppliers and their customers. - The overall water use objective is calculated by combining the indoor residential standard, the outdoor residential standard, the large landscape areas (CII) standard, the water loss standard, variances,37 and a bonus incentive.38 Suppliers retain discretion for how they will meet their overall water use objective. - Half of suppliers are on track to be at or below 44 gpcd by 2030 with passive conservation only.
+- That water use efficiency reduces greenhouse gas emissions and improves the resilience of urban areas to future water supply challenges. - The need for a reasonable path to a feasible and impactful 2030 standard. - This standard recognizes the efforts, investments, and conservation achievements already made by California suppliers and their customers. - The overall water use objective is calculated by combining the indoor residential standard, the outdoor residential standard, the large landscape areas (CII) standard, the water loss standard, variances, and a bonus incentive.
+Suppliers retain discretion for how they will meet their overall water use objective. - Half of suppliers are on track to be at or below 44 gpcd by 2030 with passive conservation only.
 Estimates of Supplier water use are expected to be even lower when including active conservation. - Suppliers have time to plan, develop partnerships and programs, and support conservation as a way of life.